gvwilson/fiction/iffy/index.md

 tossed it aside,
 and then waved the lights off and closed her eyes.

-*She was on deck.
+*Wireframes swam in the darkness.
+Three-dimensional graphs of torsion and strain clung to them like barnacles to a hull.
+There—that was Doctor Johel's G-80,
+except now Iffy could see how the flashes of light had triggered a feedback loop in its visual processors that had left it vulnerable to a hostile upload.
+She should tell someone,
+she thought vaguely,
-The sky was a perfect blue and Aunt Naggie was stuffing her into her ecosuit.
+but then she was on deck under a perfect blue sky and Aunt Naggie was stuffing her into her ecosuit.
 "Just in case, love," she said.*

 *No, Iffy thought, and, "No!" she said.
 She wasn't going to go through this again.
 She struggled to pull her arms out of the ecosuit.*

-*"It's kappa," Honesty said, already in ders.
+*"It's kappa," Honesty said beside her, already in der suit.
 "It's kappa, sweetie, everythin's gonna be kappa.
 We're gonna __make__ it kappa.
 You'll see."
 With a barely perceptible whir